-Prepping is so important!
-It is the process that allows your cloth diapers to reach their full absorbency.
+Prepping is the process that allows your cloth diapers to reach their full absorbency.
 Prepping also rinses away residues from natural fibers that can deposit on other diapers and cause repelling (which means leaks).
 Oddly enough, most companies don’t include prepping instructions with new cloth diapers.
 A little work in the beginning results in better results from your cloth diapers in the long run.
 Check out our Recommendations Page to see some excellent detergent options for your cloth diapers.

 Prepping Synthetic Fibers (Microfiber, Pocket Diapers or Shells with microfleece or suede cloth linings)

 The official recommendation is to wash one time with detergent, dry and use.
 These can be washed with your other cloth diaper laundry as there are no natural oils that can be transferred.
+Covers have no absorbent material, so this is really to wash away the manufacturing yuck before first use.

 Prepping Natural Fibers (Cotton, Hemp, Bamboo, Charcoal Bamboo)